- About Us

 MREA events and initiatives include:

 - The Energy Fair: Each year, on the third weekend in June, thousands of people travel to the MREA to attend The Energy Fair.
-This is the longest running energy education event in the nation and offers programs for all ages and knowledge levels.
+This is the longest running clean energy and sustainability event in the nation and offers programs for all ages and knowledge levels.
 Powered by renewable energy systems, The Energy Fair offers the chance to see over 200 businesses and non-profit organizations representing a large spectrum of energy and environmental services including: renewable energy and energy efficient products, environmental advocacy groups, and educational organizations.
-Nearly 200 workshops are offered each year at The Energy Fair and they are taught by experts and educators in the renewable energy field providing participants with a one of a kind learning experience.
+Over 250 workshops are offered each year at The Energy Fair and they are taught by experts and educators in the renewable energy field providing participants with a one of a kind learning experience.
 The Energy Fair provides attendees with all of the resources to learn, connect, and take action towards a sustainable future.

-- ReNew the Earth Institute (REI): The (REI) is our demonstration site, educational facility and MREA headquarters.
-The REI is powered by a team of working renewable energy systems including Solar Electric (PV), Solar Domestic Hot Water, Solar Hot Air, Wind, masonry stove heater and educational displays.
+ReNew the Earth Institute (REI): The (REI) is MREA's demonstration site, educational facility, and MREA headquarters.
+The REI is powered by a team of working renewable energy systems including Solar Electric (PV), Solar Domestic Hot Water, Solar Hot Air, Wind, electric vehicle charging, masonry stove heater, and educational displays.
 We continue to work toward a net zero campus.
-Visit us at the REI and take a guided or self-guided tour of the facilities and our renewable energy systems.
+Visit us at the REI and take a guided or self-guided tour or host an event!